 Suzhou is located in southern Jiangsu Province in the center of the Yangtze Delta with Shanghai directly to its east.
 42% of the area is covered by water including a vast number of ponds and streams.
 This is why it’s labeled the ‘Venice of the Orient’.
 With 2,500 years of history and a mild climate, the city is a desirable destination all year round.
 This area is famed for its greenery and silk and the town itself is built on a network of interlocking canals whose waters feed the series of renowned, classical gardens.

 Pingyao, to some, is considered the best ancient walled city in China.
 The city is mostly off-limits to cars, and constructed of cobbled streets and buildings.
 Pingyao is the birthplace of Jin merchants and China’s first bank Rishengchang Bank.
 The climate has averages of 35F in the winter and 85F in the summer.
 It is an amazing Han Chinese city of the Ming and Qing dynasties and retained its historic features making it a first class destination.
 Be sure to explore the back alleys around Pingyao Street—the real attraction of the area.
+If it is not already, this should be added to your travel to china checklist.
 Explore small museums, traditional courtyard houses, temples, and food stalls selling all kinds of snacks and beverages.
 While the palaces, temples, pagodas and walled cities with their bell and drum towers are well publicized, there are also ancient villages and noteworthy houses built long ago to explore.

 Pulsing with Imperial legends, communist history and fledgling capitalist dreams, Beijing is the fascinating nerve center of China both ancient and modern.
 The heart of Beijing is Tiananmen Square, and the largest public square in the world.
 You will likely see families flying kites, elderly people taking walks, and other aspects of everyday life.